Handheld game console: Game.com

-The Game.com was a handheld game console released by Tiger Electronics in September 1997.
+The Game.com was a handheld game console released by Tiger Electronics on September 12, 1997.
 It featured many new ideas for handheld consoles and was aimed at an older target audience, sporting PDA-style features and functions such as a touch screen and stylus.

 Game Boy Color

 The Game Boy Color was the first handheld by Nintendo featuring Colors.

 The Game Boy Color (also referred to as GBC or CGB) was Nintendo's successor to the Game Boy and was released on October 21, 1998, in Japan and in November of the same year in the United States.
-It featured a color screen, and was slightly bigger than the Game Boy Pocket.
+It featured a color screen and was slightly bigger than the Game Boy Pocket.
 The processor was twice as fast as a Game Boy's and had twice as much memory.
 It also had an infrared communications port for wireless linking which did not appear in later versions of the Game Boy, such as the Game Boy Advance.

 The Game Boy Color was a response to pressure from game developers for a new system, as they felt that the Game Boy, even in its latest incarnation (the Game Boy Pocket) was insufficient.
 The resulting product was backward-compatible, a first for a handheld console system, and this leveraged the large library of games and the existing user base of the predecessor system.
 This became a major feature of the Game Boy line since it allowed each new launch to begin with a significantly larger library than any of its competitors.
 As of March 31, 2005, the Game Boy and Game Boy Color combined to sell 118.69 million units worldwide.

 The console was capable of displaying up to 56 different colors simultaneously on screen from its palette of 32,768, and could add basic four-color shading to games that had been developed for the original Game Boy.
 It could also give the sprites and backgrounds separate colors, for a total of more than four colors.